 Keep a customer happy and you’ve got a good chance to earn their business for life.
 Let them down once and they’ll begin to question their relationship with you.
 Let them down again and you might lose them for good.

 Honestly, it took a few growing pains for ConnectWise to develop a system that delivers support our customers love and generates numbers that tell us we are doing things right.
-Now, we’re sharing what we’ve learned and how we put it into action in a session called “Support the ConnectWise Way” at IT Nation in November.
+Now, we’re sharing what we’ve learned and how we put it into action.
 If you’re interested in learning how to improve your support offerings and keep your clients happy, you won’t want to miss it.

 1 - Culture